holoviz-dev/pyctdev/background.md

 Don't know if the preceding is a good idea, but I at least get pretty confused about what I'm supposed to do on any particular project.

-In contrast, if a pyct task is many steps/is complex, might be better to have more support in underlying tools.
+In contrast, if a pyctdev task is many steps/is complex, might be better to have more support in underlying tools.
 E.g.  `doit conda_develop_install` exists because there's no way to 'develop install' using conda, getting the dependencies, without running multiple conda and pip commands.

-Alternatives to doit+pyct:
+Alternatives to doit+pyctdev:

   * do nothing